 Tip 1: Planned departure time

-Under Climate -> Pre-air conditioning -> Schedule there is the feature "Planned departure time".
-If you enter a time there, your vehicle will bring the battery up to temperature in good time for driving off.
+Under Climate -> Pre-air conditioning -> Schedule there is the feature "Scheduled departure time".
+If you enter a time there, your vehicle will bring the battery up to temperature in good time for departure.
 What sounds wasteful at first has a sensible background: a warm battery works much more efficiently than a cold one.
 This difference is so great that it is actually worth using the energy to preheat the battery.

 By the way: With Planned departure time, the battery is also fully charged to the desired level at the planned time, provided you have plugged in the vehicle.

 Another way to precondition the battery is to use the "Pre-conditioning" and "De-icing" functions in the Tesla app.
-The former preheats the interior for you, while the latter also heats the windows to remove snow and ice and save you from scratching.
-However, both functions also preheat the battery, allowing you to use your Tesla as efficiently as possible from the very first meters.
+The former preheats the interior for you, while the latter also heats the windows to remove snow and ice from them and save you scraping.
+Both functions also preheat the battery, allowing you to use your Tesla as efficiently as possible from the very first meters.

 Tip 3: Supercharger use